UniversalScheduleStandard/UniversalScheduleStandard/README.md

 The `elements` array contains element IDs that represent all of the elements in the breakdown.

-The `time` key refers to the the estimated time it will take to shoot the scene.
+The `time` key refers to the estimated time it will take to shoot the scene.
 This is measured in milliseconds in order to easily conform to common coding practices.
-An example value would be '5700000' if the scene were estmated to take 1h 35m to shoot.
+An example value would be '5700000' if the scene were estimated to take 1h 35m to shoot.
 (95m * 12 * 1000)

 The `type` key has one of three values: 'scene', 'day' or 'banner'.
 'Day' types only need to include an `id` and `created` and `type` keys, the remaining keys can be `null`.
 'Banner' types should store their text in the `description` value.